 Please Note: Twilight Wish Foundation is registered in Pennsylvania as a nonprofit corporation and is a public charity exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 Donations made to grant open wishes are tax deductible.
 Twilight Wish Foundation will make every effort to ensure that donated funds go to the wish of your choice.
 If this is not possible, we will apply the funds to the most urgent and similar wish open at the time.
 Twilight Wish Foundation has final decision-making authority over the use of all donations.

-/in Fulfilled Wishes/by Robin Kardane75-Year-Old Former Biker Rides a Harley One More Time…on Father’s Day!
+75-Year-Old Former Biker Rides a Harley One More Time…on Father’s Day!

 /in Fulfilled Wishes/by Mary FarrellHerman “Max” Dierich, a resident of Creekside Care and Rehabilitation Center in Stockton, California, had his nostalgic twilight wish to ride on a Harley one more time granted, thanks to a partnership between Twilight Wish Foundation and SunBridge Healthcare Corporation, operator of the Creekside care center.